 MEDICATION-ASSISTED RECOVERY

-Authored by Christine Bradley, Co-Owner & Founder of The Genesis Center
+Authored by Christine Bradley, CPS-AD, Medication Assisted Treatment Specialist | Co-Founder of The Genesis Center

 DOPAMINE - When opioids bind to opioid receptors, this stimulates our Dopamine Reward Center and encourages the brain to produce an excessive amount of dopamine.
 Dopamine relieves pain and increases pleasure.
 The brain naturally starts seeking to repeat the process that triggered that flood of reward.
 In addition, dopamine plays an important role in motivation and learning... because of this, the brain continues to seek out the source of the excessive dopamine, triggering opioid cravings.
 Prolonged opioid use trains the brain to rely on opioid-induced dopamine as the primary source of pleasure and reward.
 When this happens, the brain is tricked into believing it doesn’t need to produce dopamine by itself.
-This means the brain can ONLY produce dopamine when an outside drug is used.
+This means the brain can only produce dopamine when an outside drug is used.

 These changes in chemical production and brain activity are many of the same reasons why The American Medical Association recognizes addiction as a true disease and once these changes in the brain have occurred, life becomes very difficult and painful.
 Even when the opioid use has ceased, the brain has already stopped natural production of endorphins and dopamine.
 The brain simply cannot just resume producing these chemicals.
 Some users (mostly short-term users) will be able to get their endorphins and dopamine back into natural working order, but this begins to gradually improve the longer we stay abstinent from the drug.
 However, for many, the damage done may be permanent.
 This has been confirmed in many scientific studies involving CT scans of the addicted brain.
-For these users, no amount of abstinence, will-power, therapy, meetings, or rehabilitation centers can undo an addicted brain that can no longer produce endorphins and dopamine in a sufficient quantity; not enough to allow a happy or fulfilling life.
+For these users, no amount of abstinence, will-power, therapy, meetings, or rehabilitation centers can undo or treat a brain that can no longer produce endorphins and dopamine in a sufficient quantity; not enough to allow a happy or fulfilling life.
 This is very similar to the way diabetics require supplemental insulin because the pancreas no longer manufactures insulin in a sufficient quantity.
 In addition, there are some people who have never had a fully functioning endorphin system before their drug use.
 These are often people who have struggled with depression or mental health disorders long before their opioid use.
 These people likely self-medicated with drugs in an effort to relieve their emotional or mental disrupt.
 For these people, abstinence-based recovery works poorly or not at all.

 HOW DOES METHADONE TREAT OPIOID USE DISORDER (OUD)?

-A stable Methadone patient, "stable" meaning, one who is not mixing this medication with other drugs (particularly benzodiazepines and/or fentanyl) and one who is on a medically appropriate dose will not be "high" or even sedated.
+A stable Methadone or Buprenorphine patient, "stable" meaning, one who is not mixing this medication with other drugs (particularly benzodiazepines and/or fentanyl) and one who is on a medically appropriate dose will not be "high" or even sedated.
 These patients are able to work, operate a vehicle, care for children, and do anything else a non-medicated person can do.
 Their minds and judgement are not "clouded."

 WHY DO I SEE METHADONE PATIENTS THAT APPEAR HIGH & WHY DOES OVERDOSE STILL OCCUR?